 Once the audit log signing certificate is defined, it is recommended you generate the Certificate Signing Request (CSR) using Create Certificate Signing Request (CSR).
-For more information, see Creating a Certificate Signing Request for audit logs.
 The administrator will have a copy of the public key which will be used to verify the validity of the archived audit logs.